Betong District, Sarawak

 Betong (Malay: Daerah Betong) is a district, in Betong Division, Sarawak, Malaysia.
-The city of Betong, which is the administrative centre of the larger Betong Division, is located in this district.
+The town of Betong, which is the administrative centre of the larger Betong Division, is located in this district.

 Betong District was formed in 2002, before which it was called Saribas District and was administratively a part of Sri Aman Division.

 Demographics

 Total population of every areas in Betong, Sarawak.
 These population are exactly based on their ethnics in Sarawak.

 Bandar Betong is the only town area with the majority of Iban community.
 Meanwhile Debak and Spaoh is predominantly Malay and Melanau.